Dionera/laravel-beanstalkd-admin-ui/README.md

 ![](https://raw.githubusercontent.com/Dionera/laravel-beanstalkd-admin-ui/master/preview.png)

-A slick Admin Interface for managing and monitoring Beanstalkd right out of your Laravel application.
+:fire: A slick Admin Interface for managing and monitoring your Beanstalkd Queues right out of your Laravel application. :fire:

 ## Installation